stgelaisalex/EntityFramework-Classic/docs/pages/features/landing.md

 With features like QueryCached or QuerryDefered, you have control over when and how the query is executed either.
 These option also allow you to optimizing the round-trip between the application and the database by limitating redundant calls.

-## .NET Core Support
+## Compatible with .NET Core
-EF6 and EF Core are two differents products and both have their own set of features.
-Since, EF Core is missing some key features from EF6 and that EF6 support is limited.
-That leaves developers with tough choices.
-EF Classic bring a new option to the table by letting you use EF6 inside .NET Core.
+While EF6 and EF Core are both develop by Microsoft, they have two differents set of features.
+It is currently impossible to use EF6 inside .NET Core which leaves developers with tough choices.
+EF Classic bring a new option to the table by letting you use EF6 with .NET Core.
+Another advantage is that EF Classic continue to support EF6 but continously improving it.

 ## Features Comparaison
 Entity Framework Classic comes in two editions.
 A free communtity version and enterprise edition.